Shapes

 Community benefits

-• The new draft Midtown Oakville OPA continues to promote parks and open space and offers additional connectivity to the rest of Oakville through pedestrian, cycling, and transit improvements.
+• The new draft Midtown Oakville OPA continues to promote parks and open spaces and offers additional connectivity to the rest of Oakville through pedestrian, cycling, and transit improvements.
 Through new policies, the OPA also provides direction regarding the provision of community amenities, a broad mix of land use, and options for diverse and affordable housing.

 Learn more